Sleep – or lack of it – is thought to play a part in 1 in 5 accidents on motorways and trunk roads

 For further information about OSA and its treatment, visit:

-Other useful information can be found in the ‘Tiredness Can Kill’ leaflet, available at: www.dft.gov.uk/dvla/medical.aspx
+Other useful information can be found in the ‘Tiredness Can Kill’ leaflet.

-This rescource pagewas prepared in January 2013 using information provided by the Sleep Apnoea Trust Association (SATA) and the DVLA.
+This resource page was prepared using information provided by the Sleep Apnoea Trust Association (SATA), DVLA and the OSA Partnership Group.
 It has been prepared as a guide only and should not be taken as an authoritative document.
 Driver Hire Group Services Ltd, its associated companies and Franchisees accept no liability for any errors or omissions.
 If you have any questions about OSA or OSAS, you should refer to the sources of additional information and resources provided and you are strongly advised to seek professional medical advice.